pnkraemer/gp-emulators/README.md

 This is a collection of some of the programs surrounding the usage of Gaussian process emulators in Bayesian inverse problems.

-I am planning to include:
+I am planning to include: (Q)MC algorithms, finite element methods, covariance matrices, Gaussian process techniques, various visualisations.

-	- MC and QMC algorithms

-	- Finite element methods

-	- Covariance matrices

-	- Gaussian process techniques

-	- Various visualisations

 Most of them are based on numpy, scipy and matplotlib.